- How Long Does the First Trimester Last?

 - Breast tenderness: Your breasts may become sore and tender to touch.
 The areola or the dark area around the nipples become darker.
 You may even notice veins on your breasts.

 - Changing moods: You may find yourself battling with changing moods, which is a very common pregnancy symptom.
 This happens due to the changing pregnancy hormones.

 - More loo trips: The flow of the blood increases around your pelvic region to support your baby’s growth and development.
 The kidneys need to work harder to accommodate the increased fluid in the body.
 This leads to pressure on the bladder and thus more loo visits.

-- You may experience fatigue and tiredness: There are too many changes happening inside your body and your body need to work hard to accommodate all that.
+You may experience fatigue and tiredness: There are too many changes happening inside your body and your body needs to work hard to accommodate all that.
 This may make you tired and exhausted.

 - You may experience constipation: Your body starts working differently because of changing hormones and thus may impact how your muscles work too.
 Progesterone relaxes your muscles and starts preparing it for the upcoming childbirth, and this makes other things slower in your body too.
 The food passes slowly through the intestines leading to constipation.

 - You have food cravings and aversions: You may find yourself craving for certain food items that you may have despised in the past.
 On the contrary, your favourite food may no longer tempt you.
 Food craving and aversions are very common in pregnancy, and it is different for every woman.

 - Nausea and vomiting: This can happen within two to three weeks into pregnancy.
 This is also called morning sickness; however, you may feel it at any time of the day.

 - The feeling of heartburn: You may experience acid reflux or heartburns too.
 These are temporary symptoms that are present due to the hormonal disturbance in the body and may subside as you move ahead in your pregnancy journey.